porech/roborock-oucher/README.md

 - /run/shm/NAV_normal.log
 - /run/shm/NAV_TRAP_normal.log

-## I love it, can I offer you a coffee?
+## I love it, can I offer you a beer?
 Wow, thanks!
 You can drop some Bitcoin to 35J2dPDFHweeB87LiYcHbhVmtgBsNrP4eH